 What about the criteria guiding the purchase I discussed in my previous post?

-Quickly, the outcome of my long period of research was that my as soon as possible to have cargo bike had to be a two-wheeler (1), with electric assistance (2) via a mid-drive motor (3), with disc-brakes, a box to carry children in front (4) and, above all, it had to look cool (5).
+Quickly, the outcome of my long period of research was that my as soon as possible to have cargo bike had to be a two-wheeler (1) [read about my recent experience with a three-wheel cargo bike here], with electric assistance (2) via a mid-drive motor (3), with disc-brakes, a box to carry children in front (4) and, above all, it had to look cool (5).

 So, has the bike delivered?
 Well, I still think it does look very very cool so absolutely no regret on that.

 I sometimes spend time just looking at it and enjoy its beauty as the work of a Dutch master.
 Disc-brakes are indeed very powerful and I do feel secure downhill, even with a very full load.
 I did not like the short brake levers at the beginning, especially when wearing gloves, but am now quite used to them and they are fine.
 I keep two fingers on them while riding and feel very much in control.
 The box is wonderfully laid out there in front of me and I have total control of its content at all times (well, almost).
 The electric assistance is good and I managed to climb some good hills in Brighton on my own with no problem.
 My cycling is relaxed, with normal clothing and I do not look for showers at destination.
 Full loads require more effort obviously, but always a reasonable one (after all, it is a bike).
 Moderate hills and even strong winds are no issue.